People often ask what it costs the Directors to run Belize Bird Rescue. Here are our major, unavoidable daily expenses

 All parrots are fed every morning

-From our ponds and the river we harvest fish for the numerous water birds we rehab throughout the year, and we purchase fish from local sea-fishermen for our sea-birds
+From our ponds and the river we harvest fish for the numerous water birds we rehab throughout the year, and we purchase fish from local sea-fishermen for our sea-birds which costs around $200US a month

 Other weekly feed costs: